LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 Hence we want a method to generate a descriptive string.

 Think more generally about string representations:
-All the built-in types can be concatenated into strings with the '+' operators, or displayed with ``Console.Write``.
+All the built-in types can be concatenated into strings with the '+' operator, or displayed with ``Console.Write``.
 We would like that behavior with our custom types, too.
 How can the compiler know how to handle types that were *not invented* when the compiler was written?